Both Udemy and Udacity are widely recognized as top e-learning platforms, offering life-changing classes for individuals and businesses alike.

 As such, the course categories are more restricted, but also offer more in-depth subcategories to help you excel in your chosen field.

-While Udacity offers some traditional programs and free courses, their bestsellers are their Nanodegree programs.
+While Udacity offers some traditional programs and free courses, their trademark offering is their Nanodegree programs.
 These courses span 3 months on average, and are designed to help you grasp a set of skills through practical learning.

 In a typical Udacity Nanodegree program, you can expect the following lesson format: